Photographer's Cancer Battle Puts Different Scenery Through Lens

 While Wilson says the initial goal was to raise money, it quickly turned into a mission to spread awareness.

-“I’d find that people had bought the book and they say Scott love those pictures love that humming bird and then maybe the third question they are asking ‘how you did you find out about your cancer?” he said.
+“I’d find that people had bought the book and they say ‘Scott, love those pictures’ and ‘Love that hummingbird’ and then maybe the third question they are asking ‘How you did you find out about your cancer?'” he said.

 Now that mission is one he hopes to continue for years to come.